 I thought of adding a pair of speakers to the existing home theatre system, just for music.
 The existing speaker configuration isn't music friendly.
 Although many use home theatre systems to listen to music, I never liked the sounds they produce at the absence of good mids.
 Picking a pair of speakers is a personal preference and you have pick what you want to hear most.
 The amount of details, clarity and distortion at higher sound settings are the key elements, when selecting a speaker system.

 The crossover frequency, impedance, sound pressure level (SPL) and supported wattage are just a few things to be noted of.
-The
+The crossover frequency indicates the frequency at which it splits the frequency from bass to mid-range or to the tweeter.

 I actually had a lengthy list of speaker options to select the best, which would suite my listening pleasure.
 The Aussie made Krix, Jamo, PSB, B&W were some of the speakers on that list.
 But I decided to purchase Klipsch for they produced the sounds I love.
 The built quality was great and solid.
 But the speaker legs are annoying and fragile.